nymtech/docs/content/quickstart/send-some-packets.md

 Anonymous replies are possible using **S**ingle **U**se **R**eply **B**locks, or SURBs.
 They don't yet exist in the WebAssembly client, but should be available in the next release.

 Why would you want SURBs?
-It's useful to be able to reply to someone without necessarily knowing how they are.
+It's useful to be able to reply to someone without necessarily knowing who they are.
 Keep in mind, recipients are not necessarily people: they can be privacy-respecting Service Providers, or people.
 SURBs allow Service Providers to respond to users without knowing who they are.

 ### JSON

-Sending JSON is totally possible, just stick it into the message box and send it (or send it progammatically if you're writing an application of your own).
+Sending JSON is totally possible, just stick it into the message box and send it (or send it programmatically if you're writing an application of your own).

 ### Further reading

 So far, we've just scratched the surface.
 See the mixnet docs for a discussion of anonymous replies, key storage, running mixnodes, writing Service Providers, and using other languages to talk to the mixnet.

 {{% notice info %}}
 If you run into trouble, please ask for help in the channel **nymtech.friends#general** on [KeyBase](https://keybase.io).